fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 ---
 date: 2021-04-22 00:00
 title: The hidden secrets of TabView in iOS with SwiftUI
-description:
+description: TabBar is a vital component of iOS and has been from iOS 2.0.
+This element appears at the bottom of the iOS and iPadOS devices and allows our app users to switch between different views or functions quickly.
+It is an extremely major element of Apple's apps like Music, Podcasts, and App Store.
 tags: swift, ios, swiftui, tabview
 ---

-TabBar is a very important component of the iOS and has been from iOS 2.0.
-This element appears at the bottom of the iOS and iPadOS device and allows for our app users to switch between different views or functions quickly.
+TabBar is a vital component of iOS and has been from iOS 2.0.
+This element appears at the bottom of the iOS and iPadOS devices and allows our app users to switch between different views or functions quickly.

-It is an extremely major element of Apple's own apps like Music, Podcasts and App Store itself.
+It is an extremely major element of Apple's apps like Music, Podcasts, and App Store.

 ![SwiftUI DisclosureGroup](/assets/swiftui-tabview/appstore-tabview.png)

-In SwiftUI we have new element name `TabView` instead of `UITabBar` in UIKit.
-In this post we will look into in ways how to use it, especially a way that the `TabView` can be used to show page indicators.
+In SwiftUI, we have a new element name `TabView` instead of `UITabBar` in UIKit.
+In this post, we will look into how to use it, especially how the `TabView` can be used to show page indicators.

 ## Ways to initialize TabView in SwiftUI

 Right we have two options to create a tab view with SwiftUI.
-We can either take the control of the selected tab or avoid that's whatsoever.
+We can either take control of the selected tab or avoid that's whatsoever.
 Let's look into both of these approaches.

 ### Create the TabView with SwiftUI

-To create a `TabView` element we need to pass the `Content` that is a list of SwiftUI views.
-To mark this view as tab bar item we need to use the 	`tabItem` view modifier passing inside a `Label`  that describes a title and image.
+To create a `TabView` element, we need to pass the `Content` that is a list of SwiftUI views.
+To mark this view as a tab bar item, we need to use the 	`tabItem` view modifier passing inside a `Label`  that describes a title and image.

 Let's now put all this together in the code.